nacerix/IDTF/README.md

 #### Sanjiv R. Das

-This collection of five lectures covers a small selection of topics in FinTech.
-I will be using slides, readings, referrring to various URLs (web sources) and programming in Python.
+This collection of five lectures I will teach at the Indian School of Business covers a small selection of topics in FinTech.
+I will be using slides, readings, referring to various URLs (web sources) and programming in Python.
 I will use mostly open source tools, but some in class demos will also use proprietary products.
 I will host all the materials in *github* at the following repository, from which you may download the needed files (or clone and pull) the repository if you are familiar with using github.
 See: http://github.com/srdas/IDTF.

 The five lectures are described below.
 The numbering begins from Lecture 6, as there are going to be five lectures preceding this one.